Harshith-umesh/performance-dashboard/README.md

 3. **Add your data**:
    - Place your `consolidated_dashboard.csv` in the root directory
-   - Use the scripts in `scripts/` to process new benchmark data
+   - Use the utilities in `manual_runs/scripts/` to process new benchmark data

 4. **Run the dashboard**: